-The process of closing a California probate is complex and may appear to be tedious.
-Fortunately, with the help of a Registered Legal Document Assistant service, such as A People’s Choice, you can close your loved one’s estate error free and reduce your personal liability.
-Read on to learn more about the steps required to file a California petition for final distribution and how to close a California probate.
+The process of closing a California probate is complex and may appear tedious.
+Fortunately, you can enlist the help of a registered legal document assistant such as A People’s Choice.
+We can help you close your loved one’s estate error-free and reduce your personal liability.
+Read on to learn more about the steps required to file a California petition for final distribution and how to close a probate.

 When Can You File a California Petition for Final Distribution?

-The earliest date the Personal Representative can file a California petition for final distribution of the decedent’s estate is four months after Letters are issued.
-If the probate process extends beyond this four-month date, and the personal representative is unable to file a petition for final distribution within one year after Letters were issued, the Personal Representative must file a verified report regarding the status of the estate.
-The report must explain the status of the estate, why it cannot be closed, and the time needed to close the estate.
-The status report will be set for hearing.
-The Personal Representative must provide interested parties with a Notice of Hearing (Form DE-120).
+The earliest date the personal representative can file a California petition for final distribution of the decedent’s estate is four months after the court issued letters.
+On the other hand, if the personal representative is unable to file a petition for final distribution within one year after the court issued letters, they must file a verified report regarding the status of the estate.
+This report must explain why the representative has not yet closed the estate and the time needed to do so.
+Then, the court will set a status report for hearing.
+At this time, the personal representative must provide interested parties with a Notice of Hearing (Form DE-120).
 At the hearing, the court will decide whether to let the estate stay open.

 Steps to Close Probate Estate in California

 1. Allowance or Rejection of Creditor’s Claims in Probate